Disappearance of Steven Koecher

-At midday on December 13, 2009, Koecher parked at the end of a cul-de-sac in the Anthem neighborhood of Henderson, Nevada, United States, and got out of his car, an action recorded on a nearby home's security camera.
-After returning shortly afterwards, Koecher retrieved an unknown object from the vehicle and walked away, with another security camera capturing his reflection in a car window.
-He has not been seen since, although some activity was recorded on his cell phone over the next two days.
+At midday on December 13, 2009, Steven Koecher (born November 1, 1979) got out of his car, parked at the end of a cul-de-sac in the Anthem neighborhood of Henderson, Nevada, United States, an action recorded on a nearby home's security camera.
+After returning shortly afterwards, he retrieved something from the vehicle and walked away, with another security camera capturing his reflection in a car window.
+Koecher has not been seen since, although some activity was recorded on his cell phone over the next two days.

 Koecher's absence from his home, work and church activities in St.George, Utah, was not noted for several days.
-Eventually the homeowners' association of Sun City Anthem contacted his employer and then his parents about the abandoned car, at which time he was reported missing.
+Eventually the homeowners' association of Anthem contacted Koecher's employer and family about his abandoned car, at which time he was reported missing.
 Police initially had few leads, since it appeared he had intended to return to Utah and did not appear to be involved in any criminal activity.
-The reason for his trip to the Las Vegas area that day has never been determined; his family believes he was looking for work since he could not make the full rent payments on his apartment with the job he had.
+The reason for his trip to the Las Vegas area that day has never been determined, though his family believes Koecher was looking for work.
 Searches in the area around where he was last seen yielded no evidence.

 Further investigation found credit card and cell phone receipts and witness statements showing that in the week prior to his disappearance, Koecher had been driving great distances around Utah and Nevada, including almost 1100 mi in one day.
 The purpose of most of these trips is also unknown; however, on one trip, he stopped to visit a former girlfriend's parents and had lunch at their house.

-Joshua Powell, a West Valley City man suspected of murder in the disappearance of his wife Susan Powell – which took place a week before Koecher's – argued along with his father and brother that the two cases were related, suggesting Susan and Koecher were romantically involved and had run off together.
-Both Susan's family and Koecher's have dismissed that theory.
+Koecher disappeared a week after Utah woman Susan Powell vanished.
+Family members of Joshua Powell, Susan's husband who had come under suspicion in her case, alleged Susan might have suddenly eloped with Koecher.
+Police found no evidence to support such claims, and Susan's family and Koecher's have both dismissed that theory.
 The Koecher case has been the subject of an episode of Investigation Discovery's documentary series Disappeared.